 So, the covered market didn’t thrive although the street market pottered on.
 But the influx of Ashkenazim Jewish traders added an interesting element.
 As they couldn’t work on Saturday due to the Shabbat they petitioned Parliament for special dispensation to have Sunday trading at the market.
 And they got it.
 Much to their delight and that of the traders at the larger markets: on the Sunday they could flog the remains of their wares that weren’t sold on the Saturday.

 The origins of Columbia Road’s floral success began in the late 1920s.
 Legislation for markets meant that traders couldn’t have as diverse a range of products on sale and so they began to specialize with flowers and plants leading the way.
 The Second World War was a rather grim time as agricultural efforts focused on food rather than flower production.
-Things vaguely picked up in the 1950s, but in the late 1960s yet more legislation (*yawn* … I know, I know this has been a rather dry history for such a glorious and colourful London landmark, but do bear with me) revitalized the market.
+Things vaguely picked up in the 1950s, but in the late 1960s yet more legislation (*yawn* … I know, I know this has been a rather dry history for such a glorious and colorful London landmark, but do bear with me) revitalized the market.
 For traders to keep their plots they had to regularly attend, thus ensuring a buzzy and vibrant market week in and week out.

 And today Columbia Road is indeed BUZZING.
 Really, it’s great.
 If you want to meet some of the traders, of which a few have been there since the late 1940s, then have a look here for some charming interviews with them.
 Grab yourself bunches of flowers to add that personal touch to your London Perfect apartment and then continue to enjoy the fun.
 I’ve already mentioned the buskers but then there are the cafés, pubs, restaurants, bric-a-brac stalls, independent boutiques and the occasional Pearly King and Queen.